Undecided (Chris Brown song): Critical reception

 Vibe praised "Undecided" and ranked it seventh best R&B song of 2019.
 HotNewHipHop defined it "a love song that shows off all of the notes Brown is famous for hitting".

 Music video

 On January 4, 2019, Brown uploaded the music video for "Undecided" on his YouTube account.
 The music video was directed by Chris Brown and Arrad, and features Serayah as Brown's love interest.

 Synopsis

 The video opens with Brown trespassing onto the Santa Monica Pier at night.
-He sees a girl, played by Serayah, through a magic portal opened with the thread of a blue balloon.
+He spots a girl, played by Serayah, through a magical portal created by the thread of a blue balloon.
 Brown enters the portal and a magical dream sequence unfolds, with the couple riding the roller coaster, playing carnival games, and dancing under an indigo starry sky, decorated with a giant full moon, as the ocean’s waves crash on the shore, before ending the magical dream sequence with a kiss.
 The video ends with Brown suddenly returning to reality, running away from the magic balloon.